Another bloody water..via

 2. Lean about yourself

-In this part of the process, your job is to identify what you do well, and what you enjoy doing well.
+In this part of the process, your job is to identify what you do well, and what you enjoy doing well, visit website and learn the importance of understanding about your company.
 The key thing here is enjoyment.
 What makes you excited about blogging?
 I don’t think you need to be the best at anything – by any means.
 There will always be someone who dresses better, who presents their baking better, who can make a more intricate pattern on their fingernails.
 But what you will be the best at will be doing those things with your own style, flair, and passion.

 3. Match market gaps with your capeabilites